-A PhD programme in The Netherlands takes 4 years of independent research, supervised by a professor.
-Most PhD candidates in the Netherlands are not students but employees of the university.
-As PhD student you get the opportunity to contribute to the development of knowledge in your subject.
+A PhD programme at HIMS takes 4 years of independent research, supervised by a professor.
+Most PhD candidates in the Netherlands are employees of the university.
+As a PhD student, you contribute to the development of knowledge in your field of expertise.
 The programme is concluded by a thesis (dissertation) and/or a series of articles in scientific journals.

 The Dutch PhD trajectory includes courses taught within the framework of national research schools.
 These are collaborative research and PhD training institutions in specific domains.
-HIMS participates in two of them:
+HIMS participates in two of these:

-Adding to the education in the framework of the national research schools, HIMS researchers are also involved in other inititatives providing PhD education:
+Adding to the education in the framework of the national research schools, HIMS researchers are also involved in other initiatives providing PhD education:

-Besides gaining scientific knowledge and skills, PhD candidates are expected to develop communication skills, personal effectiveness and didactic skills.
+Besides gaining scientific knowledge and research skills, PhD candidates are expected to develop communication skills, personal effectiveness and didactic skills.
 To this end, the Faculty of Science offers a skills development programme.
 More information can be found at the staff pages (for current PhD students only).